 Before heading to the airport, make sure to know which terminal your flight is departing from.
 Plan to arrive at the airport two hours before a domestic flight and three hours before an international flight.
 The dropdowns to the right will give you tips for your selected mode of transportation.

-Metro Transit busses and the light rail are running on a reduced schedule and are currently operating between 6:00 a.m. and 9:00 a.m. daily.
+Metro Transit buses and the light rail are running on a reduced schedule.
 Check the most recent schedule to plan your ride.
 Face coverings are required while riding on Metro Transit.

 Some have suspended service while others have reduced their schedules.
 A summary is below, current as of 6-24-20.
 You're urged to contact your carrier for updates before riding.